marcos-evers/Projeto-MC322/README.md

 ## Functionalities

 - Register of new clients
-- Bank Transfer payment
+- Bank transfer as payment method
-- Balance and Statement
+- Balance and statement
-- Loan
+- Loans
-- Investment
+- Investments
-- Different types of Bank Accounts
+- Different types of bank accounts

 ## Classes TODO